LOOSE-LIPS/loose-lips-2.0/src/routes/blog/record-store-days-2-getting-political-at-idle-hands-bristol/index.md

 banner:
   - >-
     imported/record-store-days-2-getting-political-at-idle-hands-bristol/image996.jpeg
-description: >-
-  It&rsquo;s 2010 and the world is almost the same as it is today.
+description: "It’s 2010 and the world is almost the same as it is today.
 Almost.
-  Austerity cuts are hitting Britain&rsquo;s most vulnerable hardest, cost of living has become a tragic joke and the divide between rich and the rest is reaching record levels.&nbsp; Meanwhile, in dance music, the dubstep explosion has subsided, giving way to a [...]Read More...
+Austerity cuts are hitting Britain’s most vulnerable hardest, cost of living has become a tragic joke and the divide between rich and the rest is reaching record levels.\_ Meanwhile, in dance music, the dubstep explosion has subsided, giving way to a [...]Read More..."
 published: true
 tags: feature
 featured: false